Main - Blog - sun salutation - vinyasa Yoga - yoga postures yoga positions

 Inhale and step the left leg forward.

-Exhale and step the back leg forward into a forward bend.
-Just enter a mild boundary.
+Exhale and step the right leg forward and enter a forward bend.

 Inhale stretch the arms up.

-Exhale into Tadasana
+Exhale into Tadasana.

 Inhale stretch the arms up.

-Inhale into a standing forward bend.
+Exhale down into a forward bend.

 Exhale back to Downward Dog.

-Exhale into prayer Position.
+Exhale into Tadasana.

 Yoga Posture tadasana